Manish-Moond/newsapp/README.md

 # newsapp

 ## Features
+  * Login and Sign up
-  * Lated news articles
+  * Latest news articles
-  * You can search news articles on topics
+  * Search news articles on topics
-      *Like articles and that will be saved to your account
+    * Like articles and that will be saved to your account
   * Got to the saved page and read saved articles
   * Chat with your group
   * Manage your account